 A PDF sent with protection opens with a blank screen or a password prompt.
 If you didn't receive a password from the sender - now's the time to ask.

-If you set the password and forgot it - try the Remove PDF Password tool, which works when you have the password but want to remove the protection.
+- If you have the password and want to remove protection permanently (so you don't have to enter it every time) - try the Remove PDF Password tool, which works when you have the password but want to remove the protection

 Reason 3: Your viewer is outdated